 Providers’ Council efforts include an Innovator Directory, an online compendium of human services innovators and social enterprises operating in Massachusetts.
-We also have our What a Great Idea!
+We also developed our What a Great Idea!
 RFP in partnership with Boston College, which supports the growth of new innovations and social enterprises in our sector.

 If you are interested in learning about these concepts and how they might apply to your organization, we encourage you to review the below information and the Innovator Directory.